munozdjp/HINNDY/README.md

 hold off
 ```

-We proceedd to use the equation of the normal form to predict our hidden variable on our case $\mu = \alpha$, afterwards we use this information to find the best polynomial fit using the
+Using the equation of the normal form, we predicted our hidden variable on our case $\mu = \alpha$, afterwards we use this information to find the best polynomial fit using the curve fitting library.
+We then used this information to get the optimal polynomial fit using the curve fitting library.
+The script will then make a plot with the learned hidden variable

 ```